 - Then bow to the priest/bishop and say, “Father/Master, bless.”

-At this point, the priest or bishop will bless you in the name of Christ with the sign of the cross.
-Then he will place his hand on top of your cupped palms.
+The priest or bishop will then bless you with the sign of the cross and place his hand on top of your cupped palms.
 Once he has done this, you may kiss his hand and receive the blessing.

 Why kiss them, though?